MiniZinc/iminizinc/README.rst

             constraint all_different([queens[i]+i | i in 1..n]);
             constraint all_different([queens[i]-i | i in 1..n]);
             solve satisfy;

-    In[4]:  queens

-    Out[4]: [4, 2, 7, 3, 6, 8, 5, 1]
+    Out[3]: {u'queens': [4, 2, 7, 3, 6, 8, 5, 1]}

-As you can see, the model binds variables in the environment (in this case, ``n``) to MiniZinc parameters, and binds the variables in a solution (``queens``) back to Python variables.
+As you can see, the model binds variables in the environment (in this case, ``n``) to MiniZinc parameters, and returns an object with fields for all declared decision variables.

-Alternatively, you can bind the solution to a python object, like this:
+Alternatively, you can bind the decision variables to Python variables:

 .. code::